GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 We'll explore how we do this in a future post.

-In the future, this immutable design will allow us to do interesting things like passing this data structure across thread boundaries if needed (to perform subsequent phases on a different thread), generate multiple trees for a smooth layout animation, or perform parallel speculative layouts.
+In the future, this immutable design will allow us to do interesting things like passing the immutable fragment tree across thread boundaries if needed (to perform subsequent phases on a different thread), generate multiple trees for a smooth layout animation, or perform parallel speculative layouts.
-It gives us the potential of multi-threading layout itself.
+It also gives us the potential of multi-threading layout itself.

 ### Inline Fragment Items